-• • • WTCC 1.3.8 Post-occupancy review
+WTCC 1.3.8 Post-Occupancy review

-After a new building has reached substantial completion and the building is occupied, the designer may request energy consumption and BMS data from the College on a monthly basis for one year after project completion to ensure that the building is operating as expected and to give the designer an opportunity to suggest changes to the building sequence and settings to make the building run as designed and modeled.
+After a new building has reached substantial completion and the building is occupied, the designer shall request to receive from the College the building's energy and water consumption, BMS trends, and data analytics from the College's SkySpark program.
+The intent is for the designer to receive this on a monthly basis for one year after project completion to ensure that the building is operating as expected and to give the designer an opportunity to suggest changes to the building sequence and settings to make the building run efficiently, as designed and modeled.

-After this one-year period the designer will provide a post occupancy review of the building.
-This review may include a review of the measurements from submeters or utility meters for use in verifying performance.
-If the average building energy or water consumption over the one-year period following the date of beneficial occupancy is eighty-five percent (85%) or less than the performance goals established by these standards, the designer, College, contractor, Contract Manager at Risk, and commissioning agent shall investigate, determine the cause of the shortfall, and recommend corrections or modifications to meet performance goals, as required in SB 668.
+After this one-year period the designer will provide the College with a post occupancy review of the building's Energy Use Intensity (EUI, in kBTU/sf) and water use (in gallons/year).
+This review to verify performance shall include measurements from submeters or utility meters, and measurements from building operational performance to include HVAC and lighting schedules, BMS trends, and data analytics.
+If the average building energy or water consumption over the one-year period following the date of beneficial occupancy is greater than 10% of the EUI performance goals established by the building model, the designer, College, electrical contractor, mechancial contractor, controls contractor, Contract Manager at Risk, and commissioning agent shall investigate, determine the cause of the shortfall, recommend and implement corrections or modifications to meet performance goals, as required in SB 668.

-• • • WTCC 1.3.9 Reporting Forms
+WTCC 1.3.9 Reporting Forms

-The design team should provide updates on the projects by using the reporting forms found at the NC State Construction Office website, forms & documents page, as referenced by the following link: https://files.nc.gov/ncdoa/documents/files/EEREPORT.pdf
+The design team should provide updates on the projects by using the reporting forms found on the NC State Construction Office website, forms & documents page, as referenced by the following link: https://files.nc.gov/ncdoa/documents/files/EEREPORT.pdf